Skip to main content

 Status Values

 ACTIVE0x00Normal operating state.
-All function paths available.
+Claims and supported controls are available.

 Flags Bitmap